tbliss1/kentstateatc.github.com/voting/2013-constitution.md

 ---
-layout: hero
+layout: default
 title: 2013 Constitution Review
 ---
 # 2013 Constitution Review

 This poll is closed, as of August 1st, 2013.

 All votes were in favor of the changes, and so the Constitution has been approved, and is now the current copy.